You might be competent with spreadsheets, in the kitchen, or behind the wheel of a car. But are you competent with your emotions?

 “From a practical point of view,” write the researchers, the results “show that it is possible to influence crucial aspects of people’s lives: psychological well-being, subjective physical health, and relationship quality, among others.”

 One important caveat: In order to take part in the program, participants had to write a letter describing their interest in it.
 The authors point out that this prerequisite weeded out people who weren’t motivated to change.
-Still, the results offer hope to anyone who has the desire to improve his or her emotional skills but doesn’t yet know how.
+Still, the results offer hope to anyone who has the desire to improve their emotional skills but doesn’t yet know how.